Board of Directors

 Jason grew up in Kinston, North Carolina and currently lives in Raleigh, North Carolina with his amazing bride Kelly, two kids, and a rescue dog, Deuce.
 Jason is the youngest of four boys and one of his brothers, Andy, had Down syndrome.
 Jason is beyond honored to work with those with Down syndrome and their families.
 Jason is a real estate and transactional attorney licensed to practice law in the state of North Carolina.
 Jason opened GOLD LAW PA in 2007 and continues to practice there today in Raleigh, North Carolina.
 Jason serves on the board and has been volunteering at GiGi’s Playhouse Raleigh since 2019.

-Lauren Kilpatrick, Board Member
+Lauren Leeper, Board Member

 Lauren returned to the University of North Carolina - Chapel Hill to join the faculty as a Pediatric Otolaryngologist (or Pediatric ENT Surgeon) in 2014.
 Having attended UNC for her undergraduate degree, she is a true Tarheel through and through!
 She provides care for many wonderful patients with Ds and has loved introducing them and their families to GiGi's Playhouse!
 Her hope is to increase awareness in the medical community about GiGi's to provide better access to resources and community for individuals with Ds.
+Lauren and her husband Bradley live in Chapel Hill with their children Sutton and Carr and dogs Rusty and Hagrid.

 Anita Spence, Board Member